Quantum transport calculations: An effective medium theory based on the projector augmented wave method with the plane-wave basis: Abstract

 \section{Abstract}

 We present an effective medium theory (EMT-PW) based on density functional theory (DFT) that is implemented in VASP using the projector augmented-wave (PAW) method with a plane-wave basis set.
 The transmission coefficient, $\tau(E)$, is derived through three complementary approaches: the current density relation $J=nqv$, the field operator method, and the non-equilibrium Green’s function (NEGF) formalism.
 We compare $\tau(E)$ calculated using EMT-PW with results from NEGF-DFT, based on the NanoDCAL package utilizing a linear combination of atomic orbitals (LCAO) basis set, for both periodic and non-periodic boundary conditions.
 The minor discrepancies observed are attributed to differences in basis sets, pseudopotentials, and the treatment of lead regions.
-Notably, the EMT-PW framework avoids the common issue of overcompleteness encountered in non-equilibrium transport theories and allows for the decomposition of the total transmission coefficient into contributions from individual eigenstates.
-Furthermore, when combined with an effective gate model, EMT-PW is shown to be a powerful tool for analyzing current characteristics in nanodevices under applied gate voltages.
-By leveraging one-electron wavefunctions in eigenstates, this method provides a robust foundation for exploring the quantum statistics of electrons and current quantum correlations within the second quantization framework.
+Notably, the EMT-PW framework avoids the common issue of overcompleteness encountered in non-equilibrium transport theories and allows for the decomposition of the total transmission coefficient into contributions from individual eigenstates, providing an alternative approach to calculate transport properties through nanoscale systems.